-"To boldly go where no man has gone before."
+"To boldy go where no man has gone before."

-Instead of boarding a starship to explore strange new worlds and new civilizations, fans gathered on a 2,394-passenger mega-ship in Miami to depart for Cozumel and the Bahamas.
-Most of the action, however, was centered aboard the ship, with William Shatner (Captain Kirk) serving as the headliner and a slew of stars from the various iterations of the popular show hosting Q&As, autograph sessions and even pub crawls and sing-alongs.
-Costume parties, theme nights, trivia and karaoke, often with one or more actors, kept fans busy and delighted.
+Instead of boarding a starship to explore strange new worlds and seek out new civilizations, fans gathered on Norwegian Pearl (in January 2017) and Norwegian Jade (in January 2018) to depart for ports in the Caribbean, Mexico and the Bahamas.
+Most of the action, however, was centered aboard the ship with William Shatner (Captain James T. Kirk) serving as the headliner of the 2017 cruise and George Takei (Helmsman Hikaru Sulu) taking over as "host" for the two 2018 cruises.
+A slew of stars from each of the different franchises joined the headliners hosting Q&As, autographs sessions and even pub crawls and game shows.
+Numerous costume parties, trivia sessions and karaoke, often with one or more actors in attendance, kept fans busy and delighted.

 Celebrities onboard included William Shatner, Denise Crosby, Terry Farrell, Chase Masterson, Robert Picardo and several others from various series.
-Official photograph and autograph sessions, which were an extra charge, were mostly filled up before the cruise even started.
-Actor John de Lancie, who played the character "Q" on Next Generation was a good sport about letting fans take photos with him around the ship, as were most of the actors, many of whom mingled with the passengers during the trip.
+Official photograph and autograph sessions carried an extra charge and mostly filled up before the cruise even started, but there were opportunities for free photos here and there.
+Actor John de Lancie, who played the character "Q" on The Next Generation, was a particularly good sport about letting fans take photos with him around the ship, as were most of the actors, many of whom mingled with the passengers during the trip.

 Onboard activities hosted by celebrities included trivia nights, karaoke and several shows and talks.
-Actress Terry Farrell (left), who played Jazdia Dax on Deep Space Nine, faces off against Marina Sirtis (Deanna Troi) from Next Generation, in a hilarious version of Family Feud.
+Actress Terry Farrell (left), who played Jadzia Dax on Deep Space Nine, faced off against Marina Sirtis (Deanna Troi) from The Next Generation, in a hilarious version of Family Feud.
 Two lucky passengers, one dressed as Q and one dressed as a Klingon, were chosen from the audience to play on each team.

-But where's Captain Kirk?
-Other than at one of the scheduled talks or panels, William Shatner was seldom seen around the ship, but each cruiser (including this writer) got the chance to get up-close-and-personal with the famous star at a quick photo session, which was part of the cruise package.
+But where was Captain Kirk?
+Other than at one of the scheduled talks or panels, William Shatner was seldom seen around the ship, but each cruiser got the chance to get up-close-and-personal with the famous star at a quick photo session, which was part of the cruise package.